phensley/protobuf-vs-jackson/README.md

 Jackson (w/ Afterburner) and Protocol Buffers version 3.

-I came across an article comparing the two, showing PB with worse performance, in some tests nearly 2-times slower.
+I came across [an article][article] comparing the two, showing PB with worse performance, in some tests nearly 2-times slower.

 My initial reaction was: this can't be correct.
-When browsing the benchmark's source code I noticed the PB version was adversely impacted by converting JodaTime to / from string, while Jackson was using a more efficient serialization.
+When browsing the [benchmark's source code][source] I noticed the PB version was adversely impacted by converting JodaTime to / from string, while Jackson was using a more efficient serialization.
 The profiler showed JodaTime conversion was taking up most of the time, making PB look far worse.